List of government agencies in DC Comics: A.P.E.S.

 A.P.E.S. (short for All-Purpose Enforcement Squad) is a semi-independent U.S. governmental division within the D.E.O., possessing government IDs for multiple agencies ranging from the FBI to Scotland Yard and SMERSH; an agent has described the organisation as possessing more clearance than God.
-Donald Fite, father of the Empress, and Ishito Maad are their most well-known operatives.
+Donald Fite, father of Anita Fite / Empress, and Ishito Maad are their most well-known operatives.
 Their main headquarters is inside Mount Rushmore.

 Argent

 Argent was the domestic branch of Task Force X. It was a sister organization to the Suicide Squad.
 Argent was led by Control and consisted mainly of former OSS (Office of Strategic Services) agents.
 Argent was a powerful agency during most of the Cold War.
 After confronting and killing a government official responsible for the assassination of President Kennedy, Control ordered all records of Argent destroyed and pulled the organisation undercover.
 For years, the Argent continued their work in secret, but shrunk considerably in size.
 Eventually, Control died, but his granddaughter, Anne-Marie Vere, maintained the pretense that he was still alive to keep the group operating.
 In recent times, a confrontation with the Suicide Squad exposed the deception and Argent disbanded.
 Known agents of the Argent included Control, Falcon, Fleur, Iron Munro, Phantom Lady and Anne-Marie Vere.